chilipadiboy/first-report/tool_assessment.md

 ## Application Integration

 To send data over HTTP (i.e. communication between the client and the server), we can use either GraphQL or REST.
 Using either technologies for development ensures Separation of Concerns, where the client-side code will largely only concern itself with the View / UI.
 It does not need to concern itself with writing SQL statements or the logic for accessing the database.
 Furthermore, by having Separation of Concerns:

 1. Development of user interface, the server and the data storage can be performed independently as they are loosely coupled to each other.
 1. Debugging and spotting security flaws in our project becomes easier.

 We have decided to use GraphQL over REST as REST faces the following issues:

 1. Overfetching: Client downloads more information than is required.
 1. Underfetching: A specific endpoint doesn’t provide enough required information.
 This means that the client has to make multiple calls to the server through various endpoints to retrieve the required information.
 1. Slowing development: As we are not clear about the requirements / data to be displayed to the various users, we may need many iterations of user testing to verify that the data displayed to each user is as desired by the user.
 Because of the way REST works, both the UI & backend code needs to be updated to support these changes.
 This is not the case for GraphQL; only the UI needs to be updated.
 1. Harder to pick up: [Good API](https://blog.goodapi.co/rest-vs-graphql-a-critical-review-5f77392658e7) commented that "when time is the essence... when only one client that you control consumes your API, when you can’t afford to study REST or to learn HTTP in-depth or when you can’t hire someone with the expertise to help you, GraphQL might be the better way to go" simply because "True REST APIs are incredibly hard to pull off."
+2. Our project requirement has the need of uploading and downloading files.
+GraphQL makes this much easier to program as REST is more suited for CRUD applications only.

 Our project uses [Spring Boot](https://spring.io/projects/spring-boot) to create a web service using [GraphQL](https://www.baeldung.com/spring-graphql) because:

 1. Creating a web service can be done quickly as many of the configurations are performed automatically by Spring Boot.
 1. It's easy to [connect and perform operations on a MySQL database](https://dev.to/sambenskin/howto-integrate-a-mysql-database-into-your-java-spring-boot-graphql-service-26c).
 1. Most of us are familiar with Java, and Spring works on Java platform.

 Node.js is an alternative to Spring Boot.
 While Node.js has perks such as being easier to set up, we chose Spring Boot as:

 1. Not many of us are familiar with JavaScript.
 1. Both Java & Spring are more mature than JavaScript & Node.js.
 Therefore, there's many more high quality third-party libraries available in Java, such as the k-anonymity library (see below).
 1. Spring works better than Node.js on relational databases (MySQL is a relational database).